Wilhelm af Wetterstedt

-Baron Nils Erik Wilhelm af Wetterstedt (November 8, 1815 – January 1, 1887) was a Swedish diplomat and translator of opera libretti.
+Baron Nils Erik Wilhelm Wetterstedt, ennobled as af Wetterstedt (8 November 1815 – 1 January 1887) was a Swedish diplomat and translator of opera libretti.
 In his early career he worked in the Swedish Foreign Office and had diplomatic posts in Vienna, Berlin, the Hague and Copenhagen.
-In 1857 he was appointed Swedish-Norwegian envoy to the United States.
-He was recalled at the outbreak of the American Civil War and then served as Minister Plenipotentiary to the Netherlands, in late 1864 he returned to North America as minister to Washington and envoy to the Second Mexican Empire.
+In 1857 he was appointed Swedish-Norwegian resident minister to the United States.
+He was recalled at the outbreak of the American Civil War and then served as envoy extraordinaire and minister plenipotentiary to the Netherlands, in late 1864 he returned to North America as envoy to Washington and envoy to Mexico.
 He ended his diplomatic career in 1870, due to his ill health, and died in Skövde in 1887.

+Early life

+af Wetterstedt was born on 8 November 1815 in Stockholm, Sweden, the son of the State Herald of Sweden, Baron Niclas Joachim af Wetterstedt (1780–1855), and the stiftsjungfru (a title for unmarried noblewomen) Charlotta Amalia von Heland (1789–1866).
+His paternal grandfather was the county governor, Baron Erik af Wetterstedt.
+His paternal uncles were the Minister for Foreign Affairs and member of the Swedish Academy, Count Gustaf af Wetterstedt (1776–1837), and the adjutant general Johan Erik af Wetterstedt (1784–1863).
+Wilhelm became a baron at the same time as his father, upon the death of his father’s elder brother Carl, on 5 October 1853.

+Wilhelm had several siblings: Hilda Maria (1812–1898), Georg Adolf Arnold Steen (1803–1878), Vilhelmina Adelaide (1814–1817), Sten Gustaf Ludvig (1817–1897), Carl August Alfred (1819–1874), Adolf Robert (1821–1869), Elina Sofia Lovisa (1823–1880), Amalia Vilhelmina (1825–1903), and Lars Fredrik (1829–1830).

+At the age of 18 he entered as a fanjunkare at the Life Guards Regiment (Livbeväringsregementet), but due to severe pneumonia he had to give up the military career.

+Wilhelm became a student in Uppsala in 1832, where he later earned an administrative degree (kansliexamen).